z101340/c09PlusOneS/Readme.md

 - Babel/Webpack
 - WebRTC (if time permits)

-# a description of our top 5 technical challenges
+# Description of our top 5 technical challenges
 - Two-way synchronization between multiple players using WebSocket
 - Fancy special effects using WebGL
 - Compatibility in multiple browsers